PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 Trade Winds Trail Head

-There is not too much information out there about this trail.
+There was not too much information out there about this trail.
 So before starting out, I spoke with a ranger to get the scoop about what we setting off to do.
 He told us it was a long trail and we should bring supplies, like food and water, for the day.
 We were prepared for both of these factors.
 And when he said a Boy Scout troop had just walked the trail, I said "If a Boy Scout can do it, we can too!"
-Of course my brother was quick to point out that we are all 30-35 years older than those kids. :-( Strangely, he did not tell us it was closed, so off we went.
+Of course my brother was quick to point out that we are all 30-35 years older than those kids. πŸ™

-To get started, you have to drive all the way up Road 191 to the locked gate at about KM 13.3.
-Park along the side of the road in the marked "parking area".
-Be careful not to block the road because official vehicles need to go through that gate throughout the day.
+To get started, you have to drive up Road 191 and then turn onto the Mt Britton road (930 or 9938) and park at the last marked parking areas you can away from the Mt Britton trailhead.
+Then walk up the road to RT 191 and turn right and walk passed the locked gate at about KM 13.3.
 To get to the trail head, walk up Road 191 until about KM 13.5 (you will see the trail head sign).
 The hike to the peak is 4.6 miles each way.
 This does not take into account the walk from the trail head to where you parked the car (which at the end of the day seemed like it was miles instead of just ¼ KM!).

 The Hike to the Peak